dooco/rock-paper-scissors-lizard-spock/README.md

 # Rock, Paper, Scissors, Lizard, Spock

 This website forms part assignment for the Code Institute’s Full Stack Developer course - personal portfolio two.
-Using principles of javaScript learned on the javaScript essentials module this website was developed to demonstrate students knowledge and ability to implement javaScript code in a simple game.
+Using principles of javaScript learned on the javaScript essentials and 'Love Maths' walkthrough modules this website was developed to demonstrate students knowledge and ability to implement javaScript code in a simple game.
-As well as displaying competence in writing code in javaScript the website is designed using principles of user experience design, html and css to be responsive.
+As well as displaying competence in writing code in javaScript the website is designed using principles of user experience design, html and css, and is designed to be responsive using basic css.
+The game Rock, Paper, Scissors, Lizard, Spock is an extension of the Rock, Paper, Scissors game and is credited to Sheldon of the Big Bang television series.